 Metered city street parking is patrolled and enforced by the City of St. Paul.
 Parking meters typically take quarters only, with one quarter buying 12 minutes of parking time.

 Public disability parking is available throughout the Capitol Complex.
-This parking is in close proximity to building accessibility entrances.
+This parking is close to building accessibility entrances.
 Vehicles must display either a disability parking certificate or a disability license plate issued by the Department of Public Safety.

 View the full public disability parking map for exact locations and descriptions.